 Ponderosa rare breeds visitor centre and Lakeside restaurant has gone up for sale.

-The farm and restaurant went on the market on Tuesday for £1.3m with agents CBRE and Michael Steel and Co.
+The farm and restaurant has gone on the market today for £1.3m with estate agent CBRE.

 Mr Cook said he was selling the business so he could concentrate on expanding existing facilities for people with special needs and opening it out for people with mental health problems and elderly care.

 He said they would be sold as going concerns and the animals and staff jobs would be safe.

 He said: “We are going back to what we do best, which is working with people with learning difficulties.
 It is what we started with.
 We look after more than 70 people and we want to move forward with it.

 “My sons have taken over my building business but they don’t want to carry on with the visitor centre and restaurant.
 I am 70 now and I have had cancer.
 The past six months have been a life check.